 Beautifully fitted out and equipped to perfection, The Tabernacle at Frieda and the Moon is utterly unique, seamlessly mixing antique finds with modern luxuries.
 There are gorgeous bed linens, cushions and throws; fabulous artwork and a bespoke stained glass window; a shower-room with double shower cubicle and big heated towel rail, all mixed with vintage treasures and a touch of styling genius.

-The Tabernacle is set in the meadow with The Observatory, both have their own space and have separate entrances and parking areas, and are naturally screened with a little wooded copse to ensure privacy.
+The Tabernacle is set in the other half of the meadow from The Observatory.
+Both have their own space with separate entrance, garden and parking areas, and are naturally screened with a little wooded copse to ensure privacy.

 The little village of Lanreath is just a mile away, set between the small harbour town of Looe and the picturesque fishing village of Polperro.
 There are beaches at Talland Bay and Lansallos and the South West Coast Path meanders along clifftops and bays nearby.
 Beautiful Boconnoc Estate has gardens to explore and miles of pathways criss-crossing its acres where you can walk or cycle, while the Bodinnick Ferry crosses the water to the sheltered moorings of Fowey, a renowned sailing haven with narrow streets lined by boutique shops, wonderful eating places and terrace upon terrace of ancient fishermen’s cottages.

 Open plan living-room with kitchen, dining and bedroom areas.
 Wood-burner with hot plate, 2 ring gas hob, fridge, kettle, toaster and king-size double bed (5')

 Shower-room with shower, WC and wash-basin